mrgudenheim/TacticsEngineG/README.md

 Right click on unit to toggle showing more details about them

+Scenarios are exported as a json file to the app data folder.
+On Windows the app data folder will be similar to C:\Users\[user_name]\AppData\Roaming\TacticsTemplateG\overrides\scenarios

 # Features
 - Displays maps
 - Displays unit animations